Profar 3-run double trumps 4 Yankees HRs in 12-10 Texas win

 TRAINER’S ROOM

-Yankees: 1B Greg Bird (right ankle surgery), who could make his season debut with the Yankees this weekend, hit a two-run homer in his rehab game at Triple-A Scranton/Wilkes-Barre. … C Gary Sanchez was held out of the starting lineup after coming out of Tuesday night’s game because of calf cramps.
-He struck out as a pinch-hitter in the ninth inning against Kela.
+Yankees: 1B Greg Bird (right ankle surgery), who could make his season debut with the Yankees this weekend, homered in his rehab game at Triple-A Scranton/Wilkes-Barre. … C Gary Sanchez was held out of the starting lineup after coming out of Tuesday night’s game because of calf cramps.
+He struck out as a pinch-hitter in the ninth.

-Rangers: OF Carlos Tocci has been sent to Triple-A Round Rock from Double-A Frisco to continue his rehab from a bruised left hip that has caused him to miss 28 games.

 UP NEXT